Semantic Integrity Matters: Benchmarking and Preserving High-Density Reasoning in KV Cache Compression: Introduction

-To address this, numerous studies have proposed selective token retention strategies~\citep{streamingllm, h2o, snapkv, ge2023model, pyramidkv, fu2024lazyllm, yang2024pyramidinfer, adnan2024keyformer, liu2024scissorhands, tang2024quest}, with pioneering works such as H2O~\citep{h2o} and SnapKV~\citep{snapkv} showing that retaining approximately 50\% of KV cache entries can balance model performance with significant memory savings.
-However, current research primarily evaluates these methods in long-context scenarios such as LongBench~\cite{longbench,longbenchv2} and Need-In-A-Haystack (NIAH)~\cite{needle}, leaving their impact on a spectrum of fundamental LLM capabilities—such as \textit{arithmetic reasoning}, \textit{world knowledge}, \textit{commonsense reasoning}, and \textit{safety}, particularly concerning their distinct attention patterns under compression, largely unexplored.
 To this end, we introduce \textbf{\bcmk{}}, a benchmark designed to systematically assess the effects of KV cache compression across these diverse fundamental capabilities and their underlying attention dynamics.
 The benchmark includes 5 categories of tasks: \textit{world knowledge}, \textit{commonsense reasoning}, \textit{arithmetic reasoning}, \textit{code generation}, and \textit{safety}.
-Our comprehensive evaluations using \bcmk{} reveal several critical findings: we observe, as shown in \cref{fig:first_1}, that arithmetic reasoning tasks suffer significantly higher performance degradation under compression compared to long-context tasks, and that attention patterns in long-context scenarios exhibit notably higher sparsity.
-These initial results suggest that existing evaluation frameworks, which focus predominantly on long-context performance, may not adequately capture the full impact spectrum.
+Utilizing \bcmk{}, we conduct an extensive evaluation of \textbf{six representative KV cache compression methods} across \textbf{four state-of-the-art LLMs}, including both standard instruction-tuned models and specialized reasoning models.
 Our \bcmk{} reveals several key findings: (1) \textit{Task-Dependent Degradation}: Performance degradation is highly task-dependent, with arithmetic reasoning tasks showing particular sensitivity to aggressive compression; (2) \textit{Model-Type Robustness}: Multi-step reasoning LLMs demonstrate higher compression robustness compared to instruction-tuned models; (3) \textit{Prompt Length Vulnerability}: Shorter prompts are more vulnerable to compression effects; (4) \textit{Chunk-Level Superiority}: Chunk-level compression strategies show superior performance on complex long-context reasoning tasks; (5) \textit{Prompt-Gain Sensitivity}: Tasks with larger prompt-based performance gains exhibit higher compression sensitivity; and (6) \textit{Long-Context Generation Sensitivity}: Long-context generation tasks are particularly sensitive to compression.
-These findings provide valuable insights into the relationship between compression methods and model capabilities, motivating our development of \textbf{\method{}}, which is a new KV cache compression method with separate compression methods for prefill and decoding phases.
+These findings motivate \textbf{\method{}}, a lightweight, \emph{insight-driven proof-of-concept} that operationalizes the central conclusion of \bcmk{}: preserving few-shot examples as indivisible \textbf{Semantic Units}. \method{} is intentionally simple---a task-motivated combination of shot-aware prefill preservation and dynamic decoding compression---and its purpose is to validate, not to claim algorithmic novelty over, the benchmark's hypothesis that semantic-unit preservation is key to robustness under aggressive compression.